-Yet even before her Fantastic Beasts sequel hit cinemas, the casting caused controversy.
-The online response to the hiring of tabloid-stricken Johnny Depp as Grindelwald prompted director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs…
+But before her Fantastic Beasts sequel even started filming, there was controversy over her support for her tabloid-stricken star Johnny Depp, prompting director David Yates to release a statement via his agents Moony, Wormtail, Padfoot and Prongs…

 “Duh, he’s literally playing Wizarding Hitler, like literally,” shrugged Yates.
 “Let’s hope nobody takes a pop at Eddie Redmayne and accuses him of drop-kicking a Niffler.
 Now that’d be a real PR nightmare!” he laughed.

-Then a scene in the trailer supposedly broke canon, and the release of the official cast list drew fury as it messed with the timeline established in books/minds.
+Then a scene in the trailer supposedly broke canon, and then the release of the official cast list drew fury for messing with timelines established in books/minds.

 But J.K writes great mysteries and she doesn’t make it up as she goes along, right?